meadowdata/meadowrun/docs/tutorial/run_map.rst

 The output will walk you through what Meadowrun's :code:`run_map` is doing:

-1. Based on the options specified in :code:`EC2AllocHost`, :code:`run_map` launches the cheapest combination of EC2 instances such that we can run 3 workers that each are allocated at least 4 CPU and 32GB of memory.
+1. Based on the options specified in :code:`AllocCloudInstances`, :code:`run_map`
+launches the cheapest combination of EC2 instances such that we can run 3 workers that each are allocated at least 4 CPU and 32GB of memory.
 The instances will have <15% chance of being interrupted.
 You can set this to 0 to exclude spot instances and only use on-demand instances..
 The exact instance types chosen depends on current EC2 prices.

 2. Based on the options specified in :code:`Deployment.git_repo`, :code:`run_map` grabs code from the :code:`main` branch of the